September 24, 2025

 Bridging the Skills Gap: The Need for Specialized Training

-While Kenya’s workforce is abundant, direct experience in photovoltaic manufacturing is scarce, a common scenario in emerging solar markets.
+While Kenya has an abundant workforce, direct experience in photovoltaic manufacturing is scarce—a common scenario in emerging solar markets.
 Instead of searching for nonexistent experience, the key is to implement a structured training program.

 Based on experience from J.v.G. turnkey projects, a successful approach involves: